CANopenTerm/CANopenTerm/docs/lua-api.md

 # Lua API

-One of the essential and certainly most useful parts of CANopenTerm is the possibility to write scripts to automate recurring processes.
+One of the essential and certainly most useful parts of CANopenTerm is the possibility to write scripts to automate recurring processes or tests.

 To write your own scripts, please refer to the official Lua 5.4 reference manual which can be found here: [Lua 5.4 Reference